 The university offers prescription drug coverage through Express Scripts.
 The chart below shows what you pay for both retail and mail order.
 If you take a maintenance medication (e.g., for high blood pressure or high cholesterol), you might want to consider using the mail order program for cost savings and added convenience.

 If You Are Covered by Kaiser Permanente

-If you choose medical coverage through Kaiser Permanente, your prescriptions will be processed by Kaiser.
+Your prescriptions will be processed by Kaiser.
 The chart below shows what you pay when you use a Kaiser pharmacy, preferred community pharmacy, or mail order.

 CareFirst BlueCross BlueShield and BlueChoice